huggingface/huggingface_hub/docs/hub/how-to-downstream.md

-# How to integrate downstream methods in your library
+# How to integrate downstream utilities in your library

-In the tutorial, you learned some basic methods for integrating the Hub into your library.
 Utilities that allow your library to download files from the Hub are referred to as *downstream* utilities.
-This guide introduces additional downstream utilities you can integrate with your library.
+This guide introduces additional downstream utilities you can integrate with your library, or use separately on their own.
 You will learn how to:

 * Retrieve a URL to download.
 * Download a file and cache it on your disk.